mewing0328/Noted/README.md

 [![ISC License](https://img.shields.io/badge/License-ISC-blue.svg)](https://opensource.org/licenses/ISC)

 ## Description
-Noted application uses Express.js back end and will save and retrieve note data from a JSON file.
-Application deployed in Heroku.
+Noted application uses Express.js back end and saves and retrieves note data from a JSON file.
+Application is deployed in Heroku.

+Use Case
+As a small business owner, I am able to write and save notes so that I can organize my thoughts and keep track of tasks I need to complete.

 ## My Links
 [My Deployed Application Site](https://noted-mewing0328.herokuapp.com/)